w-tv/cicero-dev/README.md

 Access to the version of Cicero hosted on the Streamlit Community Cloud on https://cicero.streamlit.app/ is controlled through a whitelist of emails that you can ask to be added to.

+The python version Cicero currently uses in production is 3.9.
+The production app is up at https://cicero.streamlit.app/ .
+There is also a staging/active-development version up at https://cicero-dev.streamlit.app/ .
+This also has its own repo that development is done in, instead of developing directly in prod.
+This would be a branch, and for that matter we would be using a later version of python, but ehhhh streamlit community cloud has weird constraints ehhhh don't worry about it.

 Edit `streamlit_app.py` to customize this app to your heart's desire.
 However, it should be pretty much entirely as customized as we need it to be, at this point.
 Maybe a couple features left.

 If you have any questions about streamlit, checkout its [documentation](https://docs.streamlit.io) and [community